anvo-2001/an.github.io/index.md

 </div>

-This report examines housing affordability trends in England (1997–2022), focusing on the growing gap between house prices and earnings.
-Key findings include a doubling of the affordability ratio since 1997, with London being the least affordable region.
+This report examines housing affordability in England from 1997 to 2022 using data from the Office for National Statistics (ONS).
+It analyzes trends and regional disparities.
+Findings reveal a significant decline in affordability, with house prices growing faster than wages, especially in southern regions like London.
+The affordability ratio, based on five years of income, highlights these challenges.

 <div style="display: flex; align-items: center; margin-bottom: 20px;">
     <img align="left" width="200" height="120" src="assets/img/AdventureWorks_Logo.png" style="margin-right: 20px;">